MHaringa/insurancerating/docs/reference/MTPL2.md

 ## Format

-A data frame with 3,000 rows and 6 variables:
+A data frame containing 3,000 rows and 6 variables:

 - customer_id: